Trump backs Sen. Paul's plan to fund infrastructure projects with suspended aid to Pakistan

 “That game is not acceptable in this administration.
 We expect far more cooperation from Pakistan in the fight against terrorism,” she said.

-But officials in Pakistan expressed disappointment with the U.S. plans, sayingthe suspension of aid would be detrimental to bilateral relations.
-Pakistan's Foreign Ministry asseted that the country had spent more than $120 billion of its own funds on the war on terror in recent years.
+But officials in Pakistan expressed disappointment with the U.S. plans, saying the suspension of aid would be detrimental to bilateral relations.
+Pakistan's Foreign Ministry asserted that the country had spent more than $120 billion of its own funds on the war on terror in recent years.

 It contended that Pakistan's cooperation with the U.S. had helped "decimate" Al Qaeda and drive other militant groups away from the Pakistan-Afghanistan border region.